qewer33/quetite/REFERENCE.md

 #### Obj

-Objects are also first-class in quetite, just like functions.
+Objects are also first-class in Quetite, just like functions.
 Object definitions can be assigned to variables, passed around as function parameters and can be returned from functions.

 ## Grammar